Brain Health and Nutrition: The Key to Cognitive Resilience

 It plays a significant role in overall brain health.

-Harnessing the power of to support gut health might be an effective strategy for enhancing cognitive resilience.
+Harnessing the power of probiotics to support gut health might be an effective strategy for enhancing cognitive resilience.

 These beneficial bacteria have been linked to improved memory and reduced symptoms of anxiety and depression.